 Your routine doesn’t have to be fancy.
 The ideal length is 5-10 minutes.
-My personal nap routine is a diaper change, closing the blinds, during out the light, and rocking while we sing my daughter’s sleep song.
+My personal nap routine is a diaper change, closing the blinds, turing off the light, and rocking while we sing my daughter’s sleep song.
 Easy-peasy!
 It will take some time for your baby to recognize your routine, but if you are consistent it will pay off!

 5. Does Baby Fall Asleep By Himself?

-If your baby takes short naps and currently falls asleep for naps at the breast/bottle or while being rocked and is put down once he is asleep, it will be very hard for you to get your baby to nap longer than 30 minutes.
+If your baby takes short naps and currently falls asleep for naps at the breast/bottle or while being rocked and is put down once he is asleep, as he gets older it will be increasingly harder to get him to nap longer than 30 minutes.
 Why?
 When your baby hits that sleep cycle transition, he will look for whatever it was that put him to sleep initially.
-If he can’t find it, he will fully wake and BAM, the 45 minute intruder strikes again.
+If he can’t find it, he will fully wake and BAM, the 30 – 45 minute intruder strikes again.

 When your baby first comes home, you will soothe him to sleep often and that is okay!
 But as he grows, you want to give him practice putting himself to sleep, even as a newborn.
 There are very gentle ways to do this and you won’t just be leaving him to cry.
 After 4-5 months it becomes a little bit harder to teach baby to put himself to sleep, because he is very very used to you putting him to sleep, but it is still very doable.